JennyZhou1/ConnectPixhawk/README.md

 # ConnectPixhawk
-# this file is used to send and receive messages between pixhawk and odroid Xu
+# This file is used to send and receive messages between pixhawk and odroid Xu